lucatume/wp-browser/docs/modules/WPLoader.md

         adminEmail: admin@wordpress.test
         title: 'Integration Tests'
         plugins:
-          - hello.php # This plugin will be loaded from the WordPress installation plugins directory.
+          # This plugin will be loaded from the WordPress installation plugins directory.
+          - hello.php
-          - /home/plugins/woocommerce/woocommerce.php # This plugin will be loaded from an arbitrary absolute path.
+          # This plugin will be loaded from an arbitrary absolute path.
+          - /home/plugins/woocommerce/woocommerce.php
-          - vendor/acme/project/plugin.php # This plugin will be loaded from an arbitrary relative path inside the project root folder.
+          # This plugin will be loaded from an arbitrary relative path inside the project root folder.
+          - vendor/acme/project/plugin.php
-          - my-plugin.php # This plugin will be loaded from the project root folder.
+          # This plugin will be loaded from the project root folder.
-        theme: twentytwentythree
+          - my-plugin.php
+        theme: twentytwentythree # Load the theme from the WordPress installation themes directory.
 ```

 The following configuration uses [dynamic configuration parameters][3] to set the module configuration: